esha-saha/coupled-system-solutions-with-disjoint-priors/README.md

 # This is the official repository of MUSIC (Multitask Learning Under Sparse and Incomplete Constraints)

+The corresponding paper title "Learning Coupled System Dynamics under Incomplete Physical Constraints and Missing Data" can be found at https://arxiv.org/pdf/2512.23761.

 ## Problem Statement
 Let $\Omega\subset\mathbb{R}^d$ be a spatial domain and $T>0$ be a final time.
 Our goal is to learn the solutions $\mathbf{u} = \{u_1,u_2,\dots,u_n\}$, $\mathbf{u}:\Omega\times (0,T]\rightarrow\mathbb{R}^n$ governed by a set of $n$ partial differential equations (PDEs) i.e.,